Research-Support-Network/research-support-network.github.io/code-of-conduct.md

 * Gracefully accept constructive criticism
 * Show courtesy and respect towards others

-If you believe someone is violating the Code of Conduct, we ask that you report it to the list's maintainers using <font color=red>(this email)</font>.
+If you believe someone is violating the Code of Conduct, we ask that you report it to the list's maintainers via email to [expertvolunteerlist@gmail.com](expertvolunteerlist@gmail.com).
 Expert volunteers who are reported to have violated the Code of Conduct will be removed from the Expert Volunteer List without investigation or notice, as the list is run purely as an "address book" and the list's maintainers are not in a position to investigate reported violations or to mediate conflicts within the private interactions between expert volunteers and scientists seeking support.

 #### Code of Conduct (Detailed View)